wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/02-create-manage-sensitivity-labels.md

 ## Create and publish sensitivity labels

-The global admin can create and manage sensitivity labels from Microsoft Purview Compliance Portal.
+The global admin can create and manage sensitivity labels from the Microsoft Purview compliance portal.
 See the instructions from [Create and publish sensitivity labels](/microsoft-365/compliance/create-sensitivity-labels?azure-portal=true).

-1. Go to **Microsoft Purview Compliance Portal** > **Information protection**.
+1. Go to **the Microsoft Purview compliance portal** > **Information protection**.

 2. Select **Labels** tab and select **+ Create a label** to start the New sensitivity label wizard.